Research Grants: Regulations

 - Meetings in other countries are not supported.

 - A BSF grant may not be used to support a sabbatical.

 - The BSF approves travel in economy class only and will cover per diem expenses only for the days spent together at the approved locations.
-If the working meeting takes place during a conference, copies of registration by both investigators must accompany the fiscal report by each of them.

 - The BSF does not support the cost of conference registration of any of the PIs.